The Leopold Writing Program

 Picture

-Please consider the quotes below, and then respond to the ESSAY PROMPT that follows.
+Please read the quotations below, and then respond to the essay prompt that follows.

 Essay Prompt